KarthikRIyer/swiftplot/.github/ISSUE_TEMPLATE/10-build-installation-issue.md

 ---

-<em>Please make sure that this is a build/installation.
+<em>Please make sure that this is a build/installation issue.
 We only address code/doc bugs, performance issues, feature requests and build/installation issues on GitHub.</em>

 **System information**
 - Have I written custom code (as opposed to using a stock example script provided in Swiftplot):